Why You Should Be Drinking Chocolate Milk After a Workout

 ✓ It’s Not Just For Kids

 If you enjoyed chocolate milk as a child, this might be just the excuse you have been looking for to revisit your youth!
-Although there are many fancy recovery drinks on the market, opening up a jug of your favorite childhood beverage may be easier with the same benefits.
+Although many fancy recovery drinks are on the market, opening up a jug of your favorite childhood beverage may be easier with the same benefits.

 In fact, in experiments where athletes drank chocolate milk compared to other recovery drinks, they often ranked chocolate milk as helping equal or better to the other items offered.

 If you compare chocolate milk to water or most sports drinks, chocolate milk has double the carbohydrate and protein content.
 Milk has a high water content capable of replenishing your dehydrated body as the other liquids would.
 Equip with a bonus dose of calcium; there is also some sodium in milk, which is necessary for athletes after a grueling effort.